 It's a good idea to listen closely to the advice of local estate agents who know the area.
 Speak to the local Planning officer to see if he can provide any further information.
 You may wish to speak to a surveyor.
 Always take legal advice before making any definite decisions.

-Got to the plot considerations page in our Guidance section for more information.
+Got to the plot considerations page in our Guidance section for more information, and we also recently did a webinar on this topic which you can find here.

 A planning application must be lodged with your local authority as part of the normal process of receiving permission to build a house.
 Contact your local authority for guidance and confirmation of the level of fee required.